MOXA-ISD/developer-docs/docs/ui-app-dev.md

 ├── package.json
 ```

-We use angular to build this app UI starter if you are not familiar with angular or UI development, we provide you to generate web UI by config.
+We use angular to build this app UI starter if you are not familiar with angular or UI development, we provide you to generate APP web UI by config.

 > The `apps/tp-app/src/assets/tp-app.resource.json` file is a config which can generate a form automatically by following [config instruction](./ui-app-component-config.md).